 - All newly admitted students and transfers must provide evidence of vaccination for meningococcal meningitis.

-Any student entering the College who has failed to complete the Health Center forms listed on the Health Requirements checklist by August for the Fall Term, by week five of the Fall Term for Winter Semester, and by week five of the Winter Term for the Spring Term, will be notified of the necessity to comply with both the immunization laws and the College policy.
-Those students will be informed of how they can come into compliance with these requirements and, in particular, be advised that measles, mumps, rubella, and meningitis immunization may be administered without charge by the health officer of the county where the student resides or in which the College is located.
+Any student entering the College who has failed to complete the Health Center forms listed on the Health Requirements checklist by August 1st before the Fall Term, by week five of the Fall Term for the Winter Term, and by week five of the Winter Term for the Spring Term, will be notified of the necessity to comply with both the immunization laws and the College policy.
+Those students will be informed of how they can come into compliance with these requirements and, in particular, be advised that measles, mumps, rubella, COVID-19 and meningitis immunization may be administered at the Health Services office.

 New students from outside New York State or outside the United States, who can show that they have made a good faith effort to comply with this Policy, will have forty-five (45) days from the start of the semester to fulfill the requirements.
 Any such students who fail to comply with the Policy will be de-enrolled from classes and prohibited from entering any campus buildings or facilities, including College residence halls, until compliance has been confirmed.